 Benson says despite those calls to defund the police, he has no plans of doing so.

-“It comes from a palace of high privilege to suggest to the residents of one of America’s poorest and most violent municipalities that we should reduce funding to our public safety professionals because of what people are doing in other cities around the country,” Benson said.
+“It comes from a place of high privilege to suggest to the residents of one of America’s poorest and most violent municipalities that we should reduce funding to our public safety professionals because of what people are doing in other cities around the country,” Benson said.

 Benson says he doesn’t believe the majority of Detroiters want to defund the police.
 After knocking on doors and talking with residents of his district this summer, Benson says none of his constituents asked for a reduction in police resources.
 He says the residents of the third district, which covers northeastern Detroit, want to see more police presence throughout the city.